github/codeql/docs/codeql/codeql-language-guides/advanced-dataflow-scenarios-cpp.rst

 Using asExpr
 ~~~~~~~~~~~~

-Alternatively, this flow could also be tracked by:
+Alternatively, the flow in example 2 could also be tracked by:
   1. Changing ``isAdditionalFlowStep`` so that it targets the dataflow node that represents the value of the ``FieldAccess`` instead of the value it points to, and
   2. Changing ``isSink`` to specify that we're interested in tracking the value the argument passed to ``use_pointer`` (instead of the value of what the argument points to).